ericdallo/hover.el/README.md

 <img src="https://github.com/ericdallo/hover.el/blob/screenshots/usage.gif"/>

-If you wants to run flutter on a emulator from emacs, you should check [flutter.el](https://github.com/amake/flutter.el).
+If you want to run flutter on a emulator from Emacs, you should check [flutter.el](https://github.com/amake/flutter.el).

 ## Installation